KAHU-radar/radarhub-opencpn/README.md

 * Install the `radar` plugin and configure your radar in it.
   - Make sure you can see the radar picture.
   - Turn on ARPA.
-* Make an account on http://radarhub.kahu.earth and make an API key there
+* Make an account on https://crowdsource.kahu.earth and make an API key there
 * Install the `radarhub` plugin
-  - In its preferences dialog, configure the server address `radarhub.kahu.earth` and the API key from the previous step
+  - In its preferences dialog, configure the server address `crowdsource.kahu.earth` and the API key from the previous step
   - Check that it reports that it managed to connect ("last connection" should say a few seconds ago)
 * Install the VDR plugin